 “A Horse Walks Into A Rehab” is a clever opener because it manages to have it both ways from the last few minutes of the finale.
-As BoJack walked into rehab it seemed like the writers could go one of two ways, either picking BoJack the day he got out and seeing how the world moved on, or dragging him through every one of those twelve steps.
-Writer Elijah Aron chooses to cover both, picking up immediately after the finale and then gifting us with a rehab montage as BoJack fails and subsequently overcomes the various therapies of Pastiches.
+As BoJack walked into rehab it seemed like the writers could go one of two ways, either picking up with BoJack the day he got out and seeing how the world moved on, or dragging him through every one of those twelve steps.
+Writer Elijah Aron chooses to cover both, starting the action immediately after the finale and then gifting us with a rehab montage as BoJack fails and subsequently overcomes the various therapies of Pastiches.
 It’s encouraging to witness BoJack come back from his lowest points, and also makes sense given what we’ve seen at times like “Brand New Couch.”
 When he needs to do the work and has adequate motivation—here in seeing a picture of Sarah-Lynn on the Pastiches board—he’s able to do it.

 Unfortunately, we’ve also seen that the work BoJack’s most willing to do is surface level, and as strenuous as oxypretsilcortizoid withdrawal and Metaphor Mountain are, they fall into that category.
 BoJack’s still stepping away from the work of cracking his jagged psyche, refusing to acknowledge the possibility that his addictions may have sources beyond being just addictions, and sidestepping every one of Dr. Champ’s more pointed questions.
-His subsequent blowup where he tears into fellow rehabbers and their backsliding is painful and also completely expected.
+His subsequent blowup where he tears into fellow rehabbers and their backsliding is painful to witness and also completely expected.
 BoJack’s default reaction when he’s cornered is to deflect, and when humor doesn’t work—or when someone pushes back even harder—he switches to getting nasty.
 It’s an ugliness the audience needs to be reminded of early, reinforcing how deep a hole was dug over five seasons.

 The rehab and rehab-adjacent adventures means that the action is limited to BoJack, but thankfully Aron does find an excuse to plug in the rest of the cast in the episode’s most broadly comic beats.
 After Jameson takes off BoJack needs to find her address, triggering a game of telephone when he calls Diane, who then calls Todd, who then gets called by Princess Carolyn, who then gets called by Mr. Peanutbutter.
 While tantalizingly spare on details for the main cast—Diane’s at a hotel with knife fights/reconciliations outside, Todd’s running back-alley errands for Princess Carolyn’s newborn—the call’s dynamic is a welcome return to form.
 Todd and Mr. Peanutbutter offer all the latest caper details, Princess Carolyn prompts them forward, and BoJack and Diane grow increasingly frustrated/sleepy with the lack of progress, Plus, the latest effort to drive Amy Sedaris mad in the recording booth: